 - One alleged issue is with fittings that contain high levels of zinc, resulting in corrosion and weakness over time.

-- May result in leaks and water damage to the home
+- This may result in leaks and water damage to the home

 - May also result in clogging and poor water pressure and flow

-- We don’t know if the issue is limited to areas with certain water chemistry, for example, or whether there were manufacturing issues with some of the product.
+- We don’t know if the issue is limited to areas with certain water chemistry, for example, or whether there were manufacturing issues with some of the products.